dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Text To Speech.

-Although you can’t remove a built-in tab, you can hide the tab by clearing the
+Although you can't remove a built-in tab, you can hide the tab by clearing the

 check box next to its name on the Customize Ribbon tab.